1985 Volkswagen Jetta GLI sedan

 1985 Volkswagen Cabriolet brochure cover

-Options were relatively few: metallic paint, white sidewall tires, 13-inch light-alloy wheels, power steering, cruise control, air conditioning, and cloth sports seats.
+Options were relatively few: metallic paint, white sidewall tires, 13-inch light-alloy wheels, power steering, cruise control ($200), air conditioning ($725), and cloth sports seats.
 The Triple White Bestseller package included Alpine White paint, a white convertible top, and white seats.
-Later in the model year, the usual Wolfsburg Edition promotion was available, with 14-inch alloy wheels, leather sports seats, and a leather-wrapped steering wheel.
+Later in the model year, the usual Wolfsburg Edition promotion was available, with Flash Silver Clearcoat Metallic paint, 185/60HR14 steel-belted radial tires, 14-inch alloy wheels, power steering, a full leather interior, and sports seats.

 The mid-priced four-seat convertible market for 1985—all in the $10,500 to $13,500 range—was suddenly rather crowded.
 In addition to the Volkswagen, potential convertible buyers could choose from the AMC Renault Alliance, the Chevrolet Cavalier/Pontiac Sunbird J-cars, the Chrysler LeBaron/Dodge 600 K-cars, the Ford Mustang/Mercury Capri Fox-bodies, and the Toyota Celica.
 Despite this various and varied competition, Volkswagen sold an impressive 12,637 Cabriolets in 1985.

 There is definite collector interest in the Cabriolets, and there’s also a lot of information on Cabby Info.
-Cabriolets frequently show up for sale in the Hemmings Motor News classifieds and on eBay Motors.
-As I write this post, there’s an Alpine White 1987 Cabriolet with a white top, white bucket seats, a five-speed manual, and 94,000 miles for sale on Hemmings, for $6,995 firm.
+Cabriolets are regularly featured in the Hemming’s Motor News classifieds, eBay Motors, and Bring a Trailer.

 Make mine Flash Silver Metallic, please.

-Another Volkswagen I have written about is the 1983 Rabbit GTI hatchback coupe.
-I’ll have to get to the Jetta, the Scirocco, and the Vanagon at some point.
+Other Volkswagens I have written about include the 1981 Dasher station wagon, the 1981 Scirocco S hatchback coupe, the 1983 Rabbit GTI hatchback coupe, and the 1985 Jetta GLI sedan.
+I’ll have to get to the Quantum and the Vanagon at some point.

 1983 Volkswagen Rabbit GTI hatchback coupe